NBCLab/NBCLab.github.io/README.md

 ### Meta-formatting

-Edit the CSS and LESS files in `_includes/themes/lab/css/style.scss` and `_includes/themes/lab/less/style.less`.
+Edit the SASS file at `_includes/themes/lab/css/style.scss`.
 Don't bother messing with files in `_includes/themes/twitter`, because we don't use that theme.
 Don't bother messing with files in `_includes/themes/lab/bootstrap/`, because that is a prepackaged framework.